 To activate the display, choose one of the main screens and press a button for about two seconds.
 Select "Virtual Lead" as display value.

 Voice output can be activated by selecting Main Menu > Voice Output:

 Estimated Duration

-V Virtual Lead
+You ca Virtual Lead

-Arrival Time
+both ir Arrival Time